rayspock/your-own-mnemonic/README.md

 # Your Own Mnemonic

-Choose your own mnemonic from 2048 words list
+Choose your own mnemonic from 2048 words list.

 ## Available Scripts